Salakot

-Salakót is a traditional lightweight headgear from the Philippines that is commonly used during pre-colonial era up to the present day, used for protection against the sun and rain.
-Every ethnolinguistic group in the archipelago has their own variant, but they are all usually dome-shaped or cone-shaped and can range in size from having very wide brims to being almost helmet-like.
-They are made from various materials including bamboo, rattan, nito ferns, and bottle gourd.
+Salakot is a traditional lightweight headgear from the Philippines commonly used for protection against the sun and rain.
+Variants occur among ethnic groups, but all are shaped like a dome or cone and can range in size from having very wide brims to being almost helmet-like.
+Made from various materials including bamboo, rattan, nito ferns, and bottle gourd, the salakot is held in place by an inner headband and a chinstrap.
 The tip of the crown commonly has a spiked or knobbed finial made of metal or wood.
-It is held in place by an inner headband and a chinstrap.
-The salakot hat also influenced the pith helmet used by European colonizers.
-Salakot or also spelled as salacot in Spanish and salacco in French is the direct precursor to the pith helmet (also called salacot in Spanish and French) widely used by European military forces in the colonial era.
+The salakot is the direct precursor to the pith helmet (also called salacot in Spanish and salacco in French) widely used by European military forces in the colonial era.

 Description

 Salakot is a general term for a range of related traditional headgear used by virtually all ethnic groups of the Philippines.
 It is usually dome-shaped or cone-shaped, but various other styles also exist, including versions with dome-shaped, cone-shaped, or flat crowns with a flat or gently sloping brim.
 The tip of the crown commonly has a spiked or knobbed finial made of metal or wood (sometimes with horsehair or feather plumes).
 The rim may also feature tassels of beads, feathers, or metal ornaments.
 They can range in size from having very wide brims to being almost helmet-like.
 It is held in place by an inner headband (baat) and a chinstrap.
 It was widely used in the Philippines until the 20th century when it was largely replaced by western-style hats.

 Salakot can be made from various materials including bamboo, rattan, nito, bottle gourd, buri straw, nipa leaves, pandan leaves, carabao horn, and tortoiseshell.
 The way they are manufactured and ornamented varies by ethnic group.
 Salakot can also have named subtypes based on the material used.
 Among Tagalogs for example, salakot made from split bamboo were known as tinipas, while salakot made from dried bottle gourd were known as takukom.
 They can also be coated with resin to make them waterproof.

 Most salakot were simple and were made from cheap materials.
 These were worn as protection against the sun and rain by farmers and fishermen.
 More elaborate ones, made from rarer materials with inlaid ornaments and tassels, were treated as precious heirloom objects, handed down from generation to generation.
 They were status symbols and could be used as currency, as collateral for a promise, or as gifts.

 Some salakot also had cloth overlays (which are commonly decorated with elaborate embroidery) or have linings which can have pockets used for storing valuables and money, as well as tobacco or betel leaves.